 A table of contents is just like the list of chapters at the beginning of a book.
 It lists each section in the document and the page number where that section begins.
 A really basic table of contents might look like this:

 You could create a table of contents manually—typing the section names and page numbers—but it would take a lot of work.
 And if you ever decide to rearrange your sections or add more information, you'll have to update everything all over again.
 However, with the right formatting, Word can create and update a table of contents automatically.

-If you've already read our Styles lesson, you know they're an easy way to add professional text formatting to different parts of your document.
+If you've already read our Applying and Modifying Styles lesson, you know they're an easy way to add professional text formatting to different parts of your document.
 Styles also serve another important purpose: adding a hidden layer of organization and structure to your document.

 If you apply a heading style, you're telling Word that you've started a new part of your document.
 When you insert the table of contents, it will create a section for each heading.
 In the table of contents above, each chapter uses a heading style, so there are four sections.

 To apply a heading style, select the text you want to format, then choose the desired heading in the Styles group on the Home tab.

 Now for the easy part!
 Once you've applied heading styles, you can insert your table of contents in just a few clicks.
 Navigate to the References tab on the Ribbon, then click the Table of Contents command.
 Select a built-in table from the menu that appears, and the table of contents will appear in your document.